JUNKO all began when I was making a junk model car from a juice carton with my kids and we didn’t have anything to make working wheels with… if only!

 There were a few puzzles to solve.
 I wanted the wheels to be able to attach to all shapes and types of junk, boxes, bottles, cartons which can be bendy, flat and curved.
 I wanted the wheels to be easily reusable and I also wanted them to have power but to not use a motor or batteries.
 That way the kit is mechanical, and kids can see and experiment with how it works and of course it's more eco-friendly.

 With some potential solutions the next step was to start testing.
-I learned some CAD in order to start designing parts.
+I had to learn some CAD skills to start designing parts.
 We then took the plunge and bought a 3D printer.
 I don't know how people did any of this without a 3D printer, they can be a bit of pain when they go wrong, but on the whole they're flipping amazing.
 So, two years later we’re launching JUNKO.
 It’s been a massive learning journey, we have literally bag-loads of prototypes (3D printed in eco-friendly PLA made from cornstarch you'll be pleased to hear).
 We tried, we failed, we tried again until eventually we had a system which is as flexible junk-wise as I think it can be.
 It's still junk modelling, still messy creative and fun, just better!

 The joy of JUNKO is that it's not a pre-defined toy kit, or a kit where you just attach one junk item to complete the toy.
 Rather, it becomes part of pretty much any size junk model allowing kids the freedom and creativity to make whatever they want.
 JUNKO can integrate into existing play and toys.
 We hope it's a new way of thinking for creative kids and parents...for instance don’t buy a plastic car for your favourite doll, make one!
 Make vehicles for your favourite action figures.
 JUNKO even has bobbles so you can attach your figures from that really famous plastic brick company.
 Make a doll's house, a castle, a speed boat... it's all possible with JUNKO, junk and imagination.